IllumiDesk/umich-stacks/README.md

 [![Build Status](https://travis-ci.com/IllumiDesk/umich-stacks.svg?branch=main)](https://travis-ci.com/IllumiDesk/umich-stacks)

-# IllumiDesk Docker Stacks for the University of Michigan (Robotics)
+# IllumiDesk Docker Stacks for the University of Michigan

 This repo is used to manage University of Michigan's docker images for the IllumiDesk learning environment integrated with the Canvas LMS.